 Photo credit: Sandra Navarro

-Ken Banta is founder and principal of The Vanguard Group for Leadership, which convenes C-Suite discussions around high-performance leadership, and advises top executives on leadership.
+Ken Banta is founder and principal of The Vanguard Network, which convenes C-Suite discussions around high-performance leadership, and advises top executives on leadership.

 Orlan Boston is a partner in the Ernst & Young LLP Global Health Sciences practice.
 He has spent the past two decades serving in a variety of senior leadership roles in business, media, public service, nonprofits, and philanthropy as a senior partner at EY and Deloitte, entrepreneur, venture capital investor, film producer, author, presidential appointee, philanthropist, and member of several boards.

 Amit Paley spent the first seven years of his career as a reporter for the Washington Post.
 While he put in long hours and did stints in war zones in the Middle East, he also made time to serve on the board of his alma mater’s newspaper, where he could help aspiring journalists and learn how nonprofits worked.
 After leaving the Post and attending business school, Paley joined McKinsey as a consultant—another demanding job.
 But again, he made it a priority to volunteer, this time staffing nighttime and weekend phone lines for the Trevor Project, an organization that works to prevent suicides among LGBTQ youth.
 Eventually he joined its board (full disclosure: one of us also serves on it), which gave him exposure to the operational and financial challenges of such groups and inspired him to get more involved in McKinsey’s nonprofit work.
 This virtuous cycle eventually culminated in his being named CEO of the Trevor Project in 2017.
 “By investing my time outside work in things I was passionate about, I learned things that made me better at my job,” Paley explains.
 “Those experiences also prepared me for future leadership roles that I didn’t know I would have.”